 The greatest pitfall for a fix & flip investor is not having a realistic budget.
 You have to remember to expect the best, plan for the worst, and prepare to be surprised.
 Make sure to account for even the most unexpected of expenses, especially with repairs.
 You might not have thought an extra roll-off dumpster would be necessary or that an appliance would need to be replaced.
 It’s a good idea to add a buffer of about 10 percent or more for unexpected surprises that crop up.

 Once you’ve written out your budget, have someone you trust—another flipper or a contractor who knows the market—look it over for accuracy.
-Whatever you do, avoid the urge to pick up the eraser and force the numbers work for you.
+Whatever you do, avoid the urge to pick up the eraser and force the numbers to work for you.
 This is a sure-fire way to guarantee a budgeting failure.

 Your fix & flip budget is part of your greater plan, and it needs to be as realistic as possible.
 The bottom line will always win, and if you haven’t budgeted correctly, you’ll find yourself cutting corners and compromising your entire fix & flip.